quacksouls/bitburner/doc/guide/reboot.md

 [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search).
 The fundamental idea of BFS is to visit all neighbours of a server, then proceed to visit the neighbours of the neighbours.
 The queue data structure is commonly used in an implementation of BFS.
-Here is a description of the basic BFS algorithm, written as pseudocode:
+Below is a description of the basic BFS algorithm, written as pseudocode.
+The symbol `:=` means "assign".
+A line of pseudocode like `a := 42` is read as: "Assign the number 42 to `a`".

 ```js
 // Input: The starting node, called root.
 Start your scanning from this node.